Why Landscaping Crews Earn More with Digital Tipping Than Cash

 Most landscaping crews work during business hours when homeowners are at work.
 The crew arrives, transforms the yard, and leaves before anyone gets home.
 Even when clients are thrilled with the result, there's no tipping moment.
 The crew is gone, and the moment passes.

-This is why landscapers in the US earn an estimated 90% less in tips than comparable service workers in restaurants or salons — the infrastructure for appreciation simply doesn't exist in traditional landscaping operations.
+This is why landscapers in the US earn an estimated 90% less in tips than comparable service workers in restaurants or salons because the infrastructure for appreciation simply doesn't exist in traditional landscaping operations.

 The fix is simple

-A QR code on the job completion notification, gate hanger, or monthly invoice gives the homeowner a way to tip from their phone — hours, days, or even weeks after the crew finishes.
+A QR code on the job completion notification, gate hanger, or monthly invoice gives the homeowner a way to tip from their phone, even hours, days, or weeks after the crew finishes.
 No cash, no awkward handoff, no timing dependency.

 Recurring service creates recurring tips